 Cognitive Therapy Training Program

-The Cognitive Therapy Training Program is geared to post-graduate therapists who wish to significantly expand their skills in cognitive therapy.
+The Cognitive Therapy Training Program is geared to current post-graduate therapists who wish to significantly expand their therapy skills to include cognitive therapy and the cognitive model.
 To apply for this program you must be either a psychologist with a doctoral degree, a social worker with at least a master’s degree, or a psychiatrist with a medical degree and a completed residency in psychiatry.
 Trainees may receive training in cognitive therapy and/or diagnostic interviewing.
 (Note: Owing to federal regulations, clinical trainees who have a foreign passport [non-US] may apply for the diagnostic interview program but not the therapy program.)

 The Cognitive Therapy Training Program has two components: The Therapy Training Program and The Diagnostic Interview Training Program.
 Trainees may apply for one or both programs.

 In the Therapy Training Program, each trainee will be expected to see five patients a week and will receive one hour per week of individual supervision from a senior cognitive therapist.
-You will be trained in the treatment of both Axis I and Axis II patients.
+You may also opt to see ten patients a week and receive two hours of supervision.
+You will be trained in the treatment of depressive disorders, anxiety disorders, personality disorders, etc..
 This program has a rolling admission date.

 There is no cost for these programs.
 Neither is there remuneration for patients treated.
 This is an exchange of training for clinical services.

-Therapy trainees see five patients per week and receive one hour of supervision.
+Therapy trainees see five to ten patients per week and receive one to two hours of supervision.
 We assume that treating patients and meeting for individual supervision will take the equivalent of one day per week of therapist time.
 Patients are not currently seen on Saturday or Sunday.

 Diagnostic interview trainees will conduct two interviews a week and meet for supervision.
 Again, this should involve the equivalent of one day per week although all work need not be completed on a single day.
 Diagnostic interviews are not currently scheduled in the evenings or on Saturday or Sunday.